-Doctors throughout America, including Dr. Phil, have referred patients suffering from OxyContin addiction to Florida Detox for Dr. Sponaugle’s scientific addiction treatment that stops drug and alcohol craving by balancing brain chemistry.
-Traditional rehab centers use “talk therapy” in their attempt to coach patients through each day of drug craving.
+Doctors throughout America, including Dr. Phil, have referred patients suffering from OxyContin addiction to Florida Detox for Dr. Sponaugle's scientific addiction treatment that stops drug and alcohol cravings by balancing brain chemistry.
+Traditional rehab centers use “talk therapy” in their attempt to coach patients through each day of drug cravings.

-University pain professors suggest we know little regarding the mechanism of hyperalgesia, this void in knowledge is derived from the fact that America’s rehab centers have failed to perform any sophisticated testing on patients with OxyContin addiction.
+University pain professors suggest we know little about the mechanism of hyperalgesia; this void in knowledge is derived from the fact that America’s rehab centers have failed to perform sophisticated testing on patients with OxyContin addiction.

-Dr. Sponaugle’s research at Florida Detox has proven that daily consumption of Oxycontin changes the addicted brain in a manner that up regulates electrifying brain chemicals and down regulates relaxing brain chemicals, thus, Oxycontin induced up regulated brian “voltage” amplifies incoming electrical pain signals after they reach the brain.
+Dr. Sponaugle's research at Florida Detox has proven that daily consumption of Oxycontin changes the addicted brain in a manner that up-regulates electrifying and down-regulates relaxing brain chemicals.
+Thus, Oxycontin-induced up regulated brian "voltage" amplifies incoming electrical pain signals after they reach the brain.
 The 3/10 sciatica pain is amplified to a 7/10.

-For this reason, chronic pain patients must constantly raise their dose of Oxycontin, Dr. Sponaugle treats many patients who suffer an OxyContin addictions of 3,000 mgs a day, they were initially prescribed only 30 mgs a day.
+For this reason, chronic pain patients must constantly raise their dose of Oxycontin, Dr. Sponaugle treats many patients who suffer OxyContin addictions of 3,000 mg a day; they were initially prescribed only 30 mg a day.

-Furthermore, SPECT brain research on Dr. Sponaugle’s addicted patients in addition to research from university medical centers has proven that patients suffering high dose Methadone and OxyContin addiction can have much worse looking brain scans than patients abusing street drugs.
+Furthermore, SPECT brain research on Dr. Sponaugle's addicted patients in addition to research from university medical centers has proven that patients suffering high doses of Methadone and OxyContin addiction can have much worse-looking brain scans than patients abusing street drugs.